ionic-team/stencil-site/src/docs-md/basics/templating.md

 }
 ```

-> A nice little hint is to think of the JSX databinding syntax as JavaScript template literals, just without the `$` in the front.
+> If you're familiar with ES6 template variables, JSX variables are very similar, just without the `$`:

 ```
 //ES6